Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Fuel and supplies

-Fuel and supplies are available at Rainforest Village, 14 kilometres north of the Daintree River ferry.
+Fuel and supplies are available at Rainforest Village, 14km north of the Daintree River ferry.
 For more information see the tourism information links.